ros-mobile-robots/ros-mobile-robots.github.io/docs/ros-setup.md

 ## ROS Installation

-The robot setup is supposed to run on Ubuntu 18.04 Bionic.
-[ROS Melodic](http://wiki.ros.org/melodic) is intended to run with this Ubuntu version.
+The robot setup is supposed to run on Ubuntu Mate 20.04 Focal Fossa.
+[ROS Noetic](http://wiki.ros.org/melodic) is intended to run with this Ubuntu version.

 ## Build Tool: `catkin_tools`